ScottMcGready/the-conference-bible/README.md

 # The conference bible

 **Please note:**
-This document is still a work in progress.
-I'll likely split out things into their own document rather than having a massive one pager.
+*This document is still a work in progress.
+I'll likely split out things into their own document rather than having a massive one pager.*

-## Overview

 This document is meant to serve as a guide for anyone wanting to run their own conference.
 It's not intended as a defacto standard – many conferences benefit from being delightfully weird and different, breaking the mould on traditional setups.